foglienimatteo/Raytracing/Language Documentation.md

 A first warning must be done: some variables can be passed both from command line (or Julia REPL) and inside the file;
 if you use CLI method, those values have priprity over those in the file.

-There are then instructions that you can specify and pass only through CLI (or Julia REPL):
+There are then instructions that you can specify and pass only through CLI (or Julia REPL) in this exact order:

 - create an image (`render`) or an animation (`animation`);
 - image options;